-D Buffer planting - existing tree and shrub planting enhanced with a minimum depth of 20m.
-Planting screens views of CGC from Mount Maskall

-F Views - Discovery Park positioned on the highest land in the western area of CGC to reduce the visual impact of development visible from Little Waltham and views of the village from the Discovery Park

-F Views - a view corridor has been positioned to retain the historical visual link between Powers and Peverels Farm

-Sensitive edge - development to be lower in scale, 2.5 storeys maximum with appearance, materials and details to be sensitively designed to reflect historically significant settings.
-Development will allow for future connections across Domsey Lane and incorporate greening where possible.

----> Landscape Corridor - strategic Greenways on historically significant routes or view corridors

-Park Farm and Boreham Airfield - Historical assets such as the Park Farm, T2 Hangar and Romney Hut to be retained and reconditioned if possible.

-Park Pales and The Ride - previously lost historical features commemorated in new landscaped park areas.
+- Buffer planting tree and shrub planting with a depth of 40-50m.
+Planting screens views of CGC from heritage assets on Wheelers Hill - B Buffer planting tree and shrub planting with a depth of 15-20m.
+Planting screens views of CGC from Little Waltham - Buffer planting tree and shrub planting with a depth of 15-20m.
+Planting screens views of CGC from Peverels Farm - Buffer planting existing tree and shrub planting enhanced with a minimum depth of 20m.
+Planting screens views of CGC from Mount Maskall - Views Discovery Park positioned on the highest land in the western area of CGC to reduce the visual impact of development visible from Little Waltham and views of the village from the Discovery Park - Views a view corridor has been positioned to retain the historical visual link between Powers and Peverels Farm - Sensitive edge development to be lower in scale, 2.5 storeys maximum with appearance, materials and details to be sensitively designed to reflect historically significant settings.
+Development will allow for future connections across Domsey Lane and incorporate greening where possible. - Landscape Corridor strategic Greenways on historically significant routes or view corridors - Park Farm and Boreham Airfield Historical assets such as the Park Farm, T2 Hangar and Romney Hut to be retained and reconditioned if possible. - Park Pales and The Ride previously lost historical features commemorated in new landscaped park areas.

-GUIDING FRAMEWORK PRINCIPLES : GREEN AND BLUE INFRASTRUCTURE DISCOVERY TRAILS
+DISCOVERY TRAILS